lesposito87/github-workflows/README.md

 ## Auto-Update Ansible Roles README with "docsible" (`docsible.yml`) <a name="docsible"/>

-This reusable GitHub Actions workflow automatically updates your `README.md` file using [`docsible`](https://github.com/melezhik/docsible), a documentation generator for Ansible roles.
+This reusable GitHub Actions workflow automatically updates your `README.md` file using [`docsible`](https://github.com/melezhik/docsible).

 ### 🔧 Features / What it does?